alexandros84/n_2_w/README.md

 numerical data structures and is scheduled to feature the options marked with a in the near future:

---Integers: (0..999*10^48), takes either a string or an integer.
+* Integers: (0..999*10^48), takes either a string or an integer.

---Telephone numbers: this feature uses reg expressions to discover phonetic patterns in your data in order to make tel numbers more memorable!
+* Telephone numbers: this feature uses reg expressions to discover phonetic patterns in your data in order to make tel numbers more memorable!

-The program also uses three modes in order to verbally express tel. numbers:
+The program is currently using three modes in order to output tel. numbers:

+a) patterns: patterns uses regular expressions to detect patterns inside the number.

-a) patterns: "0589998850">>zero five eight, triple nine, double eight, five zero
+For example, "0589998850" will be: "zero five eight, triple nine, double eight, five zero".

-b) suggestive: "////222-108-2822"">>triple two, one zero eight, twenty eight, double two
+b) suggestive: suggestive makes use of the notation provided by the author either as whitespace or as any non digit symbol.
+For example, "////222-108-2822" will become: "triple two, one zero eight, twenty eight, double two".

+c) standard: standard breaks the number to a standard array format on the sole criterion of whether length is even or odd.
-c) standard: "51371082918">>fifty one, three seven one, zero eighty two, nine one eight
+For example, "51371082918" will be: "fifty one, three seven one, zero eighty two, nine one eight".

-and it has a little sorting algorithm at the top of it all in order to decide whether to go with a, b or c.
+The gem has a little sorting algorithm on the top of it all in order to decide whether to go with a, b or c.

+This core functionality makes it easy to extend services to:

---Soon to come: Floats/Scientific measurements
+* Floats/Scientific measurements

---Soon to come: Zips && Post Codes
+* Zips && Post Codes

---Soon to come: Pages
+* Pages

---Soon to come: Checks
+* Bank Checks

---Soon to come: Co-ordinates
+* Co-ordinates

---Soon to come: ISBNs
+* ISBNs

---Soon to come: Pay_as_you_go mobile telephony activation codes
+* Pay_as_you_go mobile telephony activation codes

 --Soon to come: An explaining facility on how big is that number, with examples drawn by science (feel free to contribute on this one as long as you are willing and